Body

 -

 Use a professional-sounding email address.
-Your full name or last name are good choices (e.g., john.smith@email.com or smith@email.com) (Doyle 2019b).
+Your full name or last name is a good choice (e.g., john.smith@email.com or smith@email.com) (Doyle 2019b).

 -